 No Impact.
-The project involves the construction of a 3-story, 18-unit multi-family building with one level of subterranean parking that includes 45 spaces.
-The lot is presently developed with several buildings, all of which will be demolished.
-These buildings include a single-family residence, a duplex, a two-story building with five units, and a detached garage.
-Presently, five of the eight existing units are vacant.
-The duplex located at 366 Burchett Street and the single-family residence at 372 Burchett Street are occupied.
-A total of eight residential units will be lost; however, 18 new units will be constructed, resulting in a net gain of ten units.
-The proposed project will displace three families, since five units are currently unoccupied.
+The project involves the construction of a 3-story, 12-unit multi-family building with one level of subterranean parking that includes 29 parking spaces.
+A total of seven residential units will be lost; however, 12 new units will be constructed, resulting in a net gain of five units.
+The proposed project will displace a total of eight occupants.
 As such, the project is subject to meeting the Just Cause Eviction Ordinance administered by the Community Development Department Housing Division.
 Evidence of compliance with this ordinance will be required prior to the issuance of any development permits for the proposed project.
 No impacts would occur.